spanishgum/dictionary_encoding/README.md

 * data compression
 * low memory overhead

-A big challenge involved creating a presistent file through serialzation techniques.
+A big challenge involved creating a persistent file through serialization techniques.
 This project did successfully create a method to persist the Trie data structure essentially through a depth first recursion and storing the data in binary format.
 This file can be read back in at load time.
 * The file that is persisted does not include the original triple structure
 * Rather it simply records the dictionary itself, namely the Trie
  * The B+ tree index is essentially reloaded on the fly and joined to create the full dictionary